AlbarGustiP/AlbarGustiP/README.md

 ### Welcome to [My Profile](https://github.com/AlbarGustiP) 👋

 i'm a newbie 🙌
-and i love to learn new things.
+i love to learn new things.
 Now I'm learning about the world of programming 🖥️
+You can Call me Albar, i am a Students, and now i am trying become a programmer.

+ Nice to Meet you!!

 #### Follow My Social Media:
 * [WhatsApp](https://wa.me/+6285161476802)